Yorafa/coursenote/README.md

 ## Issues & Contribute

 Because most of the content is written based on my own experience, there will always be many deep-rooted wrong ideas.
 For these contents, you are welcome to submit an Issue for discussion, or if you are a UofT student who has a deep understanding to the course and you are welcome to submit your own notes.

+## Declaration

+All note files are summarized by the author or other collaborators based on the course content.
+Uploaders agree when uploading files that they will not violate the requirements of the course and the copyright of the instructor.